bigskysoftware/htmx/www/attributes/hx-inherit.md

   * get all elements that defines a `hx-<verb>` (`hx-get`, `hx-post`, `hx-patch`, `hx-put` or `hx-delete`)
   * for each htmx attribute, either find the htmx attribute on the element the `hx-<verb>` was defined on or traverse up all the parent nodes
   * the first element's value the corresponding htmx attribute has been found on is then used
+  * if the value is `"unset"`, the htmx attribute is considered `null`
 * when `hx-boost` is set
   * make all `<a>` tags a `hx-get` with the link defined in the `href` attribute - [details](/attributes/hx-boost) which links hx-boost handles
   * then, same htmx attribute lookup procedure as above
 * when `hx-inherit` is set on a parent node
-  * when a parent node has a matching htmx attribute during the automatic lookup outlined above
+  * when a parent node has an `hx-inherit` htmx attribute during the automatic lookup outlined above
   * `hx-inherit="false"` disable all attribute inheritance
   * `hx-inherit="hx-select hx-get hx-target"` disable inheritance for only one or multiple specified attributes